-In the second-year field experience course, PSY 800 Practicum in School Psychology: School-Based, candidates learn to identify components of successful prevention programs as they interview their field supervisors regarding prevention programs that are currently being used in practice and research and observe school and district-wide prevention programs in their assigned schools and districts within the context of best practices of prevention programming.
-Also in Year 2, in PSY 776 Academic/Behavioral Prevention and Intervention Strategies, candidates gain knowledge regarding system-wide prevention programs in areas such as bullying prevention, school climate, and positive behavioral support.
-In the advanced third year course, PSY 760 Contemporary Clinical Interventions for the School Psychologist, candidates learn and practice skills in effective crisis assessment and management techniques, as well as in school violence prevention.
+In the first field experience course, PSY 800 Practicum in School Psychology: School-Based, candidates learn to identify components of successful prevention programs as they interview their field supervisors regarding prevention programs that are currently being used in practice and research and observe school and district-wide prevention programs in their assigned schools and districts within the context of best practices of prevention programming.
+Also, in PSY 776 Academic/Behavioral Prevention and Intervention Strategies, candidates gain knowledge regarding system-wide prevention programs in areas such as bullying prevention, school climate, and positive behavioral support.
+In the advanced course, PSY 760 Contemporary Clinical Interventions for the School Psychologist, candidates learn and practice skills in effective crisis assessment and management techniques, as well as in school violence prevention.